NandanDesai/List-of-awesome-CS-YT-channels/README.md

 ***What is this repo about?***

-This repository aims at listing really good Youtube channels that require the attention of CS folks.
+This repository aims at listing some really good Youtube channels that require the attention of CS folks.

 **Requirements for the channels to be in this list**: